 Whakatane is a sunny town located about 90 kilometres east of Tauranga and about 89 kilometres north-east of Rotorua, in the Bay of Plenty region of New Zealand.

 Nestled beside the Pacific Ocean, at the mouth of the Whakatane River, Whakatane enjoys warm sunny days and a wide variety of outdoor activities.

 Sandy beaches are a dominant feature here, providing activities for all ages.

 Local activities include deep sea fishing, whale watching, swimming with dolphins, boating, water skiing, 4x4ing, jet boating, kayaking, mountain biking, hiking and much more.
-Take a live volcano tour on nearby White Island, walk the Nga Tapuwae O Toi bush track, or watch rare sea birds in beautiful Ohiwa Harbour.
+Walk the Nga Tapuwae O Toi bush track, or watch rare sea birds in beautiful Ohiwa Harbour.

 Nearby Te Urewera National Park is an immense and remote park - famous for its lakes, forested beauty and stormy history.
 Attractions here include Lake Waikaremoana and the smaller Lake Waikareiti.
 See the lake shore up close by tramping the Lake Waikaremoana Great Walk.